-Prior to joining Bioregional Hannah studied music at the University of Oxford as an undergraduate but quickly realised her passion for climate change mitigation surpassed that for music.
-After a year out where she wrote for the ecology section of a parish magazine, volunteered in the advocacy department of Tearfund charity, and started a diocesan inter-church eco-project, she decided to undertake a master’s to reskill herself.
+I studied music at the University of Oxford as an undergraduate but quickly realised my passion for climate change mitigation surpassed that for music.
+After a year out where I wrote for the ecology section of a parish magazine, volunteered in the advocacy department of Tearfund charity, and started a diocesan inter-church eco-project, I decided to undertake a master’s to reskill myself.

-Hannah then gained a Master’s with Distinction in Environment, Development and Policy from the University of Sussex.
-Her dissertation incorporated three months of ethnographic research in Transition Town Totnes, where she assessed the correlation between environmentally friendly behaviour and human wellbeing.
+I then gained a master’s with Distinction in Environment, Development and Policy from the University of Sussex.
+My dissertation incorporated three months of ethnographic research in Transition Town Totnes, where I assessed the correlation between environmentally friendly behaviour and human wellbeing.

-Outside work, Hannah attempts poetry, is ferociously keen on playing ultimate frisbee, is somewhat alright at piano, flute, and voice, and enjoys exploratory countryside walks.
+Outside work, I attempt poetry, am ferociously keen on playing ultimate frisbee, am somewhat alright at piano, flute, and voice, and enjoy exploratory countryside walks.